mre/cargo-inspect/README.md

 I was always interested in how programming languages work in the background, how my code was unrolled to the compiler backend easier to maintain.

-The goal is to make the compiler more approachable for mere-mortals.
+The goal is to make the compiler more approachable for mere.
 Mystery!
 Exploration!
 Discovery!

+Read more on the background of `cargo-inspect` [on my blog](https://matthias-endler.de/2018/cargo-inspect/).

 ## Code Examples